chanchal127/doh-query/README.md

 Domain name is google.com and RR is A

-Find the DOH response for the GET query google.com:
+Find the DOH response for the POST query google.com:

 id 10962
 opcode QUERY